gabrielgouv/QuickDiscordBotBuilder/README.md

 Quick Discord Bot Builder (QDBB) is a wrapper for [discord.js](https://github.com/discordjs/discord.js/) that simplifies and speed up much more Discord Bot creation.

----

-⚠️ **Note: This project is under development and all versions under 0.X.X can be a break change.**

----

 ## Quickstart